Sponsorship Agreement Holders (SAHs)

 How to Apply

-In order to become a SAH, a corporation must submit an application with supporting documents to CIC.
+In order to become a SAH, a corporation must submit an application with supporting documents to IRCC.
 The applicant is required to provide a detailed explanation as to why they wish to become a SAH as well as outline why they would qualify as a SAH.
-The Ministry of Citizenship and Immigration will assess the application and make a determination.
+IRCC will assess the application and make a determination.

 What is a Constituent Group?